Skip to content

 ('Grace', 'grace@example.com')

-Through the above examples, we can see how the save series methods perform batch insert operations at the Service layer and their corresponding SQL statements.
-These methods greatly simplify the code for insertion operations and improve development efficiency.
+Through the examples above, you can see how the save series methods perform batch insert operations at the Service layer, along with their corresponding SQL statements.
+These methods significantly simplify insert operation code and improve development efficiency.

 saveOrUpdate